ronaldolipata/dbank/README.md

 - Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
 - Install a Motoko package by running `npx ic-mops add <package-name>`.
 Here is a [list of available packages](https://mops.one/).
 - Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.

+## Template Credits

+This project uses a template from [Template Repository]([https://github.com/template-repo](https://github.com/rvanasa/vite-react-motoko)).
+I extend our gratitude to the contributors and maintainers of this repository for their work, which served as the foundation for the project.